jsdclxvi/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## When is a door not a door?
+When it's ajar.